Brandt & Sherman logo

 • A distracted driver

-• A speeding or reckless driver
+• A reckless or speeding driver

 • A drunk driver

-• A multi-vehicle highway wreck
+• A multi-vehicle highway collision

 If You’re Hit by an Uninsured or Underinsured Driver

-UM coverage can help pay for:
+UM/UIM coverage may help pay for:

-• Medical bills
+• Medical expenses

-• Lost income
+• Lost wages

 • Pain and suffering